 Grand Cayman, the largest of the three islands, is known for its reefs, walls and wrecks, plus stingrays and turtles galore.
 Little Cayman is the least developed of the three islands, Its signature dive site is the Bloody Bay Wall, a sheer drop-off starting at ten metres.
 Dotted with caves and tunnels, the wall is rich with large coral heads and vibrant clusters of tube sponges teeming with marine life.
 Photographic opportunities abound on these reefs all year round.
-Cayman Brac offers the most dramatic topography on land and is home to more great diving, including the famous Russian Destroyer, until recently known as the MV Captain Keith Tibbetts.
+Cayman Brac offers the most dramatic topography on land and is home to more great diving, including the famous Russian Destroyer, previously known as the MV Captain Keith Tibbetts.

 Day1: Fly to Grand Cayman and overnight